The Winslow Boy (DuPont Show of the Month)

 "The Winslow Boy" was an American television play broadcast by CBS on November 13, 1958, as part of the television series, DuPont Show of the Month.
 It was based on the play by Terence Rattigan.
 Alex Segal was the director and David Susskind the producer.
-Frederic March starred as Arthur Winslow and was nominated for a Sylvania Award for his performance.
+Fredric March starred as Arthur Winslow and was nominated for a Sylvania Award for his performance.

 Plot

 The play was on the Archer-Shee Case, a famous case heard in 1910.
 A 14-year-old boy, Ronnie Winslow, is unjustly accused of stealing a five shilling postal order and expelled from the Royal Naval College, Osborne.
-His father, Arthur Winslow (played by Frederic March) hires a famous solicitor who successfully proves the boy's innocence and clears his name.
+His father, Arthur Winslow (played by Fredric March) hires a famous solicitor who successfully proves the boy's innocence and clears his name.
 (The real-life Winslow Boy was subsequently killed in World War I at age 19.)